Handling The Non-Smooth Challenge in Tensor SVD: A Multi-Objective Tensor Recovery Framework: Experimental Results

-These results suggest that the proposed TC-U1 is able to exploit the correlations of tensor data along different dimensions effectively and can more accurately exploit the low-rank structure of four-order tensor data (the one with non-continue change) than other methods.
-And the superiority of TC-SL and TC-U1 over other methods can be attributed to the introduction of both the given transforms $\{\bs{\hat{U}}_{k_n}\}_{n=1}^s$ from smooth priors and learnable unitary matrices $\{\bs{U}_{k_n}\}_{n=s+1}^h$, which enable it to better handle the non-smooth in tensor data caused by random shuffling image sequences (such as \textit{UFGAC}, \textit{LFW}, and \textit{GTF}) or the concatenation of different scene images (such as \textit{BSD}) and capture the underlying low-rank structures in the tensor data more effectively.
+These results suggest that the proposed MOTC is able to exploit the correlations of tensor data along different dimensions effectively and can more accurately exploit the low-rank structure of four-order tensor data (the one with non-continue change) than other methods.
+The superiority of TC-SL and MOTC over other methods can be attributed to the introduction of both the given transforms from smooth priors and learnable unitary matrices, which enable it to better handle the non-smooth in tensor data caused by random shuffling image sequences (such as \textit{CIFAR10}, \textit{CIFAR100}, \textit{LFW}, and \textit{GTF}) or the concatenation of different scene images (such as \textit{BSD}) and capture the underlying low-rank structures in the tensor data more effectively.